 What better place to understand how public policy is created than a collection of easily accessible and pertinent primary sources for students of all levels.
 The Kansas Oral History Collection consists of transcripts of oral histories of state legislators, state officials and notable Kansans describing their involvement with public policy in the last quarter of the Twentieth Century and the first decades of the Twenty-first Century.

 For students it is a treasure trove of information from primary sources.
-For teachers, there are short clips of actual policy-makers describing what it takes to make laws and policy.
+For teachers, there are short clips taken from interviews of actual policy-makers describing what it takes to make laws and policy.
+More are being added regularly.